SemontiiMandal/Malicious-URL-Detector/README.md

 random_state=12345: Ensures consistent results.

 **Model Evaluation:**
-Models are evaluated based on accuracy on the test set.
+Model is evaluated based on accuracy on the test set.

 **Key Results**
-Logistic Regression Accuracy: Prints the accuracy score on the test set.
-SVM Accuracy: Achieves a higher score compared to Logistic Regression, demonstrating its ability to capture complex patterns in URL tokens.
+SVM Accuracy: Achieves high score (99.3%), demonstrating its ability to capture complex patterns in URL tokens.

 **Future Improvements**
 1. Expand Dataset: Add more labeled data for diverse and robust model training.